AndreHilario/Open-Finance-Teros/README.md

 ### Building the image and running:

-2. Everything through the `docker-compose` file, and for this, it is necessary that the `.env.development` file is configured as specified in `.env.example` file and if the mapped ports are available.
+2. Everything through the `docker-compose` file, and for this, it is necessary that the `.env.development` file on back-end and the `.env` file on front-end are configured as specified in `.env.example` file and if the mapped ports are available.

+3. You must also have a server with a database running, as specified in the `.env.example` file.

-3. Run the `docker-compose` file on the main repository file:
+4. Run the `docker-compose` file on the main repository file:
 ```bash
 # With logs
 docker compose up